Designed to help you get a head start in planning your trip to Nepal

 Nepal is affectionately known as a "Trekkers Paradise".
 Whether you are a first time trekker, hiker or you've been trekking elsewhere - everyone enjoys Nepal's rugged trekking regions.

 Everest Base Camp remains one of the most popular treks in the country.
-However the legendary Annapurna Circuit is where the most excitement can be had.
+However the legendary Annapurna Region is where the most excitement can be had.

 For hikers, quick visits or short treks Nepal has everything from high-pass treks in 5 days to 1 day Everest mountain views!
 Do keep up with the latest prices of treks in Nepal though!